Home » Hydroponic Growing » iDOO Hydroponics Growing System Review

 If the system gets lower on water, it will make a trickling noise letting you know to add more water.
 Adding the water will make it run more quietly.

 I clean mine out about once every 7 – 10 days.
 I drain and wipe out the tank.
-I also spray the pump off really well and remove any debris that is stuck to it.
+I also spray the pump off well and remove any debris that is stuck to it.

-I also fill the basin with clean water and a Tablespoon or so of bleach and allow the pump to run for about 5 minutes.
+I fill the basin with clean water and a Tablespoon or so of bleach and allow the pump to run for about 5 minutes.

 I add the white baskets to sterilize them as well.
 This was not recommended by the manufacturer but I had read about this being a good way to sterilize the unit between plantings.